 How It Works

 While it may feel like some black magic is fetching your song data for you in the blink of an eye, the reality of it is far less grandiose, and much easier to understand.
 Some assume that an evolved version of voice recognition software must be utilized, however that would be impractical due to barriers beyond recognizing the voice, such as identifying the song itself, and the version of the song, as many songs have several versions by the same singer.
 The apps work instead by using proprietary formulas for translating song data into unique numerical codes.
 A library is generated for known songs, and when the app is given a sample recording it creates a fingerprint for that sample and compares it to the library.
-Essentially, the software does for sound what Google does for words and images.
+Essentially, the music recognition software does for sound what Google does for words and images.

 While that sounds simple enough, the complexity of the software is the most common source for problems.
 For a long time it was considered impractical to attempt to boil down a song into a set of digits, as there is simply too much information within a song to abridge into an easy-to-use fingerprint.
 Instead, the software creates a three dimensional plot of the song in order to compare three different data points simultaneously; frequency, amplitude, and time.
 By doing so, this allows the software to ignore the insignificant portions of the song data and focus only on the high-energy, intense moments.
 These distinct data points are generated for each song at roughly the rate of three per second, well within the range of acceptable code complexity for use as a fingerprint.
 The creator of Shazam explained in full detail how his audio search algorithm works in this published scientific paper.